lionlai1989/Deep_Learning_Specialization/README.md

 - [Sequence Models](https://github.com/lionlai1989/Deep_Learning_Specialization/tree/master/C5-Sequence_Models):

+  RNN models can be used to handle problems with sequential data.
+I first built an RNN model using only NumPy to familiarize myself with RNNs.
+Later, I used TensorFlow to build applications such as keyword spotting, machine translation, music synthesis, and more.
+Moreover, I have a full understanding of attention mechanisms and the transformer model.

 ## Getting Started
 All the results in Jupyter Notebook can be reproduced by following the instructions below.